Violin Concerto No. 1 (Shostakovich): Analysis

 The First Violin Concerto was composed through the campaign against formalism in music, during which Shostakovich was among six composers censured.
 Because of this hostile environment, Shostakovich kept the concerto unpublished until Stalin's death in March 1953 and the thaw that followed.
 Music historian Boris Schwarz notes that during the post-war years, Shostakovich divided his music into two idioms.
 The first was "simplified and accessible to comply with Kremlin guidelines," while the second was "complex and abstract to satisfy [Shostakovich's] own artistic standards."
 Given its complex nature, the First Violin Concerto falls into the second category and, as such, was not premiered until 1955.

 Because of the delay before its premiere, it is unknown whether or not the concerto was composed before the Tenth Symphony (1953).
 While the Symphony is generally thought to have been the first work that introduces Shostakovich's famous DSCH motif, it is possible that the First Violin Concerto was the first instance of the motif, where it appears in the second movement.
 The letters DSCH are arranged in a German 'spelling' of the composer's initials on the staff in an inversion of a [0134] tetrachord and are usually arranged as close together pitch-wise as possible.
 Shostakovich uses this theme in many of his works to represent himself.

 The Concerto is symphonic in form, adopting the four-movement form of the symphony.
 The first movement, a dark, brooding, elegiac nocturne, elaborates on a fantasy form.
 The violin solo is prefaced by a brief orchestral interlude that proposes the melodic sentence upon which the violin solo later meditates, adding rhythmic and melodic motifs as the movement progresses.
 The movement starts pianissimo, and by the time it reaches its first dynamic peak, all of the featured melodic and rhythmic information has been presented.

-The second movement is a Scherzo, featuring uneven metric stresses set against a steady rhythmic pulse.
+The second movement is a fugal Scherzo, featuring uneven metric stresses set against a steady rhythmic pulse.

 The Passacaglia follows, which ends with an extended cadenza that leads without pause into the Burlesque finale.